What is Contract Lifecycle Management and its Process?

 - Improved contract integrity

-Throughout an organization, optimized procurement workflows translate to lower costs, stronger compliance and more visibility across the board.
+Throughout an organisation, optimised procurement workflows translate to lower costs, stronger compliance and more visibility across the board.

 What to consider when evaluating a CLM solution